zappascout/devil_notes-sources/docs/index.md

 quotes and thoughts I couldn't include in the main text without disrupting the flow.
 You'll find that both (notes and sources) are distributed unevenly, as required.
-So where the notes for early chapters may be relatively sparse, those for crazier ones from 5 onwards can be extensive.
+So where the notes for early chapters may be relatively sparse, those for deeper ones from 5 onwards can be extensive.
 I've also included some code from the book, just because it looks so much better in its natural habitat, in color, online.
 I hope to enable the code to be run, using PyScript, in due course (watch this space.)